-- Unlike Durable Handles, Persistent Handles are actually intended to support Transparent Failover when the server dies. - Leverages state on the client for replay detection so that 'once only' operations are only executed once. - More create request details durably committed with the handle. - With Durable Handles SMB 2.1 protocol compliance required us to artificially limit our capability.
+- Leverages state on the client for replay detection so that 'once only' operations are only executed once. - More create request details durably committed with the handle. - With Durable Handles SMB 2.1 protocol compliance required us to artificially limit our capability.
 With Persistent Handles we have seamless Transparent Failover.